-- A. There are 385 possible points you can achieve at the end of the seven multistate sections (55 X 7 = 385).
-The passing score for each section is 36.5.
-You must achieve at least 255.5 points (36.5 X 7 = 255.5) to qualify for the final exam.
+- A. The passing score for each section is 36.5.
+You must achieve at least a 36.5 average to qualify for the final exam.
 The passing and qualifying scores are firm because there must be a cutoff somewhere and this is what the collective faculty has decided must be the cutoff.
-You will not be allowed to take the course final exam if you achieve less than 255.5 (36.5 average) points after adding the scores of the seven sections. - B. You also must pass four (4) of the seven (7) sections with a final score of at least 36.5 to qualify to take the final exam.
+You will not be allowed to take the course final exam if you achieve less than 36.5 average from the seven sections. - B. You also must pass four (4) of the seven (7) sections with a final score of at least 36.5 to qualify to take the final exam.
 Once you fail a fourth section, you will immediately become disqualified from taking the final exam, although you may finish out the sections only for the purpose of practice for the next semester.
 If you are disqualified from taking the final exam, you may continue attending classes and taking the quizzes, but you may not take the remaining section final exams.